My-Azure-Devops-Journey/Docker_Project_with_Azure/README.md

 For Demo,

-You can create an Ubuntu EC2 Instance on AWS and run the below commands to install docker.
+You can create an Ubuntu VM on AZURE and run the below commands to install docker.

 ```
 sudo apt update